ANTINO KIM

 [10] Kim, A., Saha, R., and Khern-am-nuai, W., "Manufacturer's '1-Up' from Used Games: Insights from the Secondhand Market for Video Games."
 Information Systems Research, Vol. 32, No. 4, pp. 1173-1191 (2021).

-This research analyzes the strategic implications of the secondhand video game market for manufacturers and retailers.
+Abstract Summary: This research analyzes the strategic implications of the secondhand video game market for manufacturers and retailers.
 We examined how the presence of used game markets affects new game pricing, sales, and overall market dynamics.
 Our findings reveal how manufacturers can strategically position themselves to benefit from secondhand markets rather than being disadvantaged by them.

 View Publication